junxit/us-congress-bills-119/metadata.md

 - 2025-01-07 — Introduced in House
 - 2025-01-07 — Introduced in House
 - 2025-01-07 — Referred to the House Committee on Financial Services.
+- 2025-02-10 — Considered under suspension of the rules. (consideration: CR H593-595)
+- 2025-02-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+224.
+- 2025-02-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-02-10 — Mr. Hill (AR) moved to suspend the rules and pass the bill.
+- 2025-02-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H593)
+- 2025-02-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H593)